Ida Macalpine: George III and porphyria controversy

 By 1965, Macalpine and Hunter had become convinced that the episodes of derangement of George III, a British king from the House of Hanover, had not been caused by a mental illness but by porphyria, a hereditary metabolic disorder.
-To prove their hypothesis, they needed to establish the presence of porphyria in George III's descendants by researching their medical histories and analysing urine and feces samples.
-Macalpine contacted the head of the House of Hanover, Prince Ernest Augustus, and in 1967 went to Germany to collect samples of urine and feces of an elderly kinswoman of his who often stayed with him and exhibited symptoms of the disorder; Macalpine called her "Patient B".
+To prove their hypothesis, they needed to establish the presence of porphyria in George III's descendants by researching their medical histories and analysing urine and faecal samples.
+Macalpine contacted the head of the House of Hanover, Prince Ernest Augustus, and in 1967 went to Germany to collect samples of urine and faeces of an elderly kinswoman of his who often stayed with him and exhibited symptoms of the disorder; Macalpine called her "Patient B".
 The results of the analysis conducted by the chemical pathologist Claude Rimington were inconclusive.
 Another descendant, "Patient A", had been treated by the Swiss porphyria expert Alfredo Vannotti; Macalpine recounted how, "Vannotti found a friend of the titled lady and asked him to procure specimens.
 This man was so stupid to ask whether she would receive me!!
 And she said no thank you."
 (Note: "Patient A", identified by Röhl et al. as Princess Adalbert of Prussia, did not know that she was included in the study.
 Prince Ernest Augustus also provided another urine sample, which he said was his own and which was found to be "weakly positive"; in 1985 he revealed to the historian John Röhl that the sample actually came from his wife, Princess Ortrud, who was descended from King George II.)

 Macalpine and Hunter came forward with their hypothesis in 1968, sparking a widespread interest and controversy.
 The sharpest critics of the hypothesis were porphyria experts Charles Enrique Dent and Geoffrey Dean.
 The debate, which was led in both private correspondence and in letters published by the British Medical Journal, turned acrimonious.
 It was exacerbated by Macalpine's confident, declarative style.
 Another porphyria expert, Abraham Goldberg, considered the diagnosis reasonable but "not proven" and advised Macalpine and Hunter to adjust the tone of their writing accordingly.
 Macalpine suspected that Dent, Dean, and others were motivated by a personal vendetta against Rimington, with whom Macalpine and Hunter had authored the 1968 article "Porphyria In The Royal Houses Of Stuart, Hanover, And Prussia", and recruited support for him.
 The epidemiologist Archie Cochrane, himself a porphyric, wrote to Macalpine and Hunter to thank them for bringing the disorder into spotlight.